Skip to content

 QRLynx QR code generator showing static and dynamic options

-QR codes are everywhere — restaurant menus, business cards, product packaging, event tickets.
+QR codes are everywhere — restaurant menus, business cards, product packaging, event tickets, SMS marketing campaigns, and YouTube video campaigns.
 But not all QR codes work the same way.
-The difference between static and dynamic QR codes affects whether you can track scans, update the destination, or control who accesses your content.
+If a code is not scanning at all, see our QR code troubleshooting guide.
+The difference between static and dynamic QR codes (do QR codes expire?) affects whether you can track scans, update the destination, or control who accesses your content.

-In this guide, we'll break down exactly how static and dynamic QR codes work, compare their features side by side, and help you decide which type to use for your specific needs.
+In this guide, we'll break down exactly how static and dynamic QR codes (do QR codes expire?) work, compare their features side by side, and help you decide which type to use for your specific needs.

 Already know the basics?
 Jump to our best dynamic QR code generators or learn how to create your first QR code.